AdaRoseCannon/webvr/index.md

 I love that face.

-My goal is to get you building stuff so you can wow people like this.
+My goal is to get you building stuff

+so you can make your friends and relatives have the same

+awed expression

 <script>window.aSlidesSlideData['slide-faces'] = window.contentSlide(
 	{image: 'images/face1.jpg'},